 - predictor_corrector: Standard semi-implicit predictor-corrector scheme. - forward_extra: Uses extrapolation to approximate future Hamiltonian in implicit schemes.
-This is not an implicit scheme, as no corrector step is performed. - anderson: Anderson acceleration to solve implicit schemes, see [266].
-Currently only works with the crank_nicolson and parallel_transport_cn propagators.
+This is not an implicit scheme, as no corrector step is performed. - anderson: Anderson acceleration to solve implicit schemes, see [286].
+Currently only works with the crank_nicolson and parallel transport on propagators.
 [EXPERIMENTAL]